chrisli30/RIL-DOCS/Smart Contract Development/Developing Smart Contracts in RSK.md

 };
 ```

-This deployment JavaScript files are run to deploy contracts once they are compiled.
+These deployment JavaScript files are run to deploy contracts once they are compiled.

-We must compile the contracts.
-In the Truffle console, run this command:
+To compile the contracts, in the Truffle console, run this command:

 ```shell
 truffle(develop)> compile